ayushkumarshah/ayushkumarshah.github.io/_pages/about.md

 ## News

+- (Nov 14, 2023): A paper describing ChemScraper parser for molecular diagrams in PDF drawing instructions ('born-digital') is available on arXiv [here](https://arxiv.org/abs/2311.12161).
+    The system can also generate annotated training data for visual parsers that recognize raster images (i.e., pixel-based, such as PNG).
+A link to associated code is provided in a [footnote](https://gitlab.com/dprl/graphics-extraction/-/tree/icdar2024) in the paper.

 - (Sept 12, 2023): Co-presented a poster on "ChemScraper: Extracting Molecule Diagrams from PDF Vector and Raster Images with CDXML and SMILES Output" at the Molecule Maker Lab Institute **(MMLI) All-Institute Retreat at